Common Tour Questions

 Why not October?

-It is past peak for fall color in most of the park and a good portion of the park facilities are closed or closing.
+It is past peak for fall color in most of the park, and a good portion of the park facilities are closed or closing.
 There is a high probability of road closures also due to snowstorms.
-The advantage is lower priced lodging and less people.
+The advantage is lower-priced lodging and fewer people.

 New England Fall